 Students in dual degree programs are required to pass a Reed junior qualifying exam.
 Many are required to maintain a certain grade point average as well and take the Graduate Record Examination during their junior year.

 Special registration forms and information are available from the program coordinator for each program.
 Students interested in these programs should consult with the appropriate Reed coordinator early in their program.
-For combined engineering and computer science programs, see Mary James; for the forestry program, see Keith Karoly; and for the art program, see Michael Knutson.
+For combined engineering and computer science programs, see Johnny Powell; for the forestry program, see Keith Karoly; and for the art program, see Michael Knutson.
 More detailed information on these programs is available in the catalog and in the Faculty Code.

 There are 12 regular interdisciplinary majors that students may select as an alternative to a departmental major: